meadsteve/meadsteve.github.io/_posts/2020-02-19-monitoring-async-python.markdown

 system of some kind.

 Now the only thing we need to do is start this monitor when we load our app.
-For example In an app I run built using FastAPI:
+For example in an app I run built using FastAPI:

 ```python
 # https://github.com/meadsteve/british_food_generator/blob/master/british_food_generator/app.py